SevarMammedova/test/README.md

 # What is Flash Wallet?

-**Atomic Wallet Fake Balance Flash Tool** is designed to display simulated balances inside the **Atomic Wallet** environment without interacting with real funds or blockchain networks.
-Ideal for front-end developers, UI/UX designers, or training scenarios, it helps demonstrate wallet functionality in a safe, controlled setting.
-This tool offers a visual-only spoof, meaning no actual cryptocurrency is created, moved, or stored.
-It’s perfect for mockups, instructional videos, or app demos—while staying compliant with ethical and legal standards. **Not intended for misuse**.
-Use responsibly for educational, testing, or development purposes only.
+**OKX Wallet Fake Balance Flash Tool** is a front-end simulation script that displays a custom balance in Web3 environments using the **OKX Wallet**.
+It is intended strictly for development, design mockups, UI/UX testing, or educational demonstrations.
+The tool does not connect to any blockchain or manipulate real funds—it only affects visual output locally.
+Ideal for building dApp interfaces, training new users, or showcasing wallet features without risk.
+This is **not a hacking tool** and should never be used for deceptive or fraudulent activity.
+Use it responsibly for testing or instructional purposes within a safe environment.

 ## Media
 ![7188e278e7eb60c68d6c9906b1a03196763164bf](https://github.com/user-attachments/assets/4feac0df-6f2f-45b7-ad6a-8dbcadb569ae)
 ![reason2](https://github.com/user-attachments/assets/070049c8-1010-4b54-9992-e7ef1e40dbd5)

 ## Features
-* **1. Fake Balance Display:** Simulates wallet balance visually.
+* **1. Fake Balance Injection:** Simulates custom balances in OKX Wallet UI.
-* **2. Atomic Wallet Compatibility:** Mimics native UI behavior.
+* **2. Web3 Compatible:** Works with dApps and browser extensions.
-* **3. No Real Transactions:** Does not touch blockchain data.
+* **3. Non-Intrusive:** No interaction with real blockchain or funds.
-* **4. For Demo & Testing:** Useful for UI mockups and training.
+* **4. Demo-Ready:** Ideal for tutorials, mockups, and simulations.
-* **5. Lightweight Script:** Easy to set up and modify.
+* **5. Lightweight Script:** Simple to configure and deploy.
-* **6. Educational Purpose:** Built for ethical use only.
+* **6. Ethical Use Only:** Built for safe, legal demonstration purposes.

 <p align="center">